bokner/replbug/README.md

 ```
 Then hit http://localhost:4000/dashboard or whatever link your LiveDashboard is configured for.

-We'll see a lot of output in your IEx shell, which is pretty hard to discern due to the size and truncation caused by pretty-printing.
+We'll see a lot of output in your IEx shell, which is pretty hard to comprehend due to it's size and truncations caused by pretty-printing etc.

 ## Solution